phooky/fsv/README.md

 ### OpenGL versions and compatibility

-Gtk+3 tries to create a OpenGL 3.2 core context, and if that fails it falls back to whatever legacy context it manages to create.
+Gtk+3 tries to create a OpenGL 3.2 core context (since 3.16), and if that fails it falls back to whatever legacy context it manages to create (since 3.20).
 Thus one cannot assume availability of any legacy pre-3.2 API's that are dropped in a core context.
 So for maximum compatibility use the oldest API's still possible in 3.2.

 For the shading language version, the latest [OpenGL core specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf)